Skip to content

 Day2

-Day 2: Over the Mittellegigrat to the Eiger Summit
+Day 2: Over the Mittellegi ridge to the Eiger Summit

 Early start with headlamps.
 The ridge begins directly behind the hut – exposed, airy, challenging.
-The climbing is varied, with fixed ropes at key points.
+The climbing is varied, partly on fixed ropes.
 The backdrop: breathtaking views into the North Face, with the rising sun at our backs.
-Over the large gendarme, we reach the knife-edge snow ridge and soon stand on the summit.
+Passing the "large gendarme", we reach the knife edge snow ridge and soon stand on the summit.
 The descent over the northern and southern Eigerjoch is demanding again, before we reach the Jungfraujoch via the Mönchsjoch Hut.

 Distance